French aircraft carrier Charles de Gaulle: Construction

 The carrier replaced Foch, a conventionally powered aircraft carrier, in 2001.
 Clemenceau and Foch were completed in 1961 and 1963 respectively; the requirement for a replacement was identified in the mid-1970s.

-The hull was laid down in April 1989 at the DCNS Brest naval shipyard.
+The hull was laid down in April 1989 at the DCN Brest naval shipyard.
 The carrier was launched in May 1994 and at 42,000 tonnes (full load) was the largest warship launched in Western Europe since HMS Ark Royal in 1950.
 She was to be named Richelieu in 1986 by the French president at the time, François Mitterrand, after the famous French statesman Armand-Jean du Plessis, Cardinal Richelieu.
-On 18 May 1987, however, the name of the ship was changed to Charles de Gaulle by the Gaullist Prime Minister at the time, Jacques Chirac.
+On 18 May 1987, the name of the ship was changed to Charles de Gaulle by the Gaullist Prime Minister Jacques Chirac.

 Construction quickly fell behind schedule as the project was starved of funding, which was worsened by the economic recession in the early 1990s.
 Total costs for the vessel would top €3 billion.
 Work on the ship was suspended altogether on four occasions: 1990, 1991, 1993, and 1995.
 The ship was commissioned on 18 May 2001, five years behind the projected deadline.

 In 1993, it was alleged by The Guardian that a group of engineers inspecting the vessel during her construction were British Secret Intelligence Service (MI6) operatives, believed to have been learning the method of shielding the nuclear reactors, amongst other technical details.
-However, the newspaper published a denial by both the British government and the Direction de la surveillance du territoire (DST) (in English: Directorate of Territorial Surveillance) that there had been any incident.
+The newspaper published a denial by both the British government and the Direction de la surveillance du territoire (DST) (in English: Directorate of Territorial Surveillance) that there had been any incident.

 Trials and technical problems

-Charles de Gaulle entered sea trials in 1999.
-These identified the need to extend the flight deck to safely operate the E-2C Hawkeye.
-This operation sparked negative publicity, however, as the same tests had been conducted on both Foch and Clemenceau when the F-8E (FN) Crusader fighter had been introduced.
+Charles de Gaulle entered sea trials in 1999 which identified the need to extend the flight deck to safely operate the E-2C Hawkeye.
+This operation sparked negative publicity, as the same tests had been conducted on Foch and Clemenceau when the F-8E (FN) Crusader fighter had been introduced.
 The 5 million francs for the extension was 0.025% of the total budget for the Charles de Gaulle project.
-On 28 February 2000, a nuclear reactor trial triggered the combustion of additional isolation elements, producing a smoke incident.